enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 ``Initialdt`` (internal)
     The timestep, in code units, for the current step.
 For cosmology the units are in free-fall times at the initial epoch (see :ref:`EnzoOutputFormats`).
 Default: generally 0, depending on problem
-``GridVelocity`` (obsolete)
-    For problems in which the grid must move.
-Originally implemented, but was never used, and so almost surely doesn't work.
-Default: 0 0 0

 Simulation Identifiers and UUIDs
 --------------------------------